lugocorp/moonshot/README.md

 - [ ] Add new language features to tokenizer, parser and traverser
 - [ ] Implement a type checker
 - [ ] Consider lazy tokenizing while parsing (fully streamed approach)
+- [ ] Ensure that strings work in all scenarios, double check memory deallocation
 - [ ] Integrate library into command line tool
 - [ ] Double check the commenting
 - [ ] Add a permissive license